When we started our debt-free journey, we became laser-focused on budgeting and paying off debt.

 Acknowledge that you’re a cheapskate

-Accept the fact that you’re cheap.
+The first step is to accept the fact that you’re cheap.
 Then, identify why you spend (or don’t spend) the way you do.

 You may have had experiences that lead you to living a cheap lifestyle.